 The space of the cabin is roomy enough for five people.
 Unlike the generous shoulder room which is contributed by the extended width, the occupants might feel a little cramped with the headroom.
 Both rear and front rows feature adjustable armrests, allowing the occupants to feel more comfortable during the drive.
 The rear row experience is enjoyable with the assistance of rear AC vent, rear speakers, and a power charge for smartphones and laptops.
 In the new cabin of the VX and ZX variants, car users could easily open the one-touch electric sunroof.

-The dashboard of Honda City contains an Android-based 7-inch touchscreen infotainment.
+The dashboard of Honda City contains Android-based 7-inch touchscreen infotainment.
 The touchscreen is supported by MirrorLink.
 Wi-fi connection could allow the touchscreen to display web pages.
 However, it doesn’t support connection to Android Auto or Apple CarPlay, which is a minus for Honda City.
-The touchscreen also displays 3-view reversing camera.
+The touchscreen also displays a 3-view reversing camera.

 The dashboard of the new Honda City

 Honda City also includes other wonderful features, such as GPS navigation, Bluetooth connectivity, voice recognition internal memory, USB, SD card and HDMI port.
 It can be said that Honda City successfully brings a satisfying experience with a high- qualified entertainment system.
-The eight-speaker system contributes excellent sound quality.
-Besides the infotainment systems, the climate control is also touchscreen-based.
+The eight-speaker system contributes to excellent sound quality.
+Besides the infotainment systems, climate control is also touchscreen-based.

 The blue-illuminated instrument cluster is the highlight of the dashboard.
 The multi-information display and twin-pod instrument cluster are smart-looking with the clearly-presented numbers.